Demmenty/LibraryAPI/README.md

 ## Installation

-- create .env file with your settings according to .env.example
+- create .env file in root with your settings according to .env.example

 - install docker

-- run application in docker containers
+- run application with its dependencies in docker containers
 ```
 docker-compose up -d --build
 ```